deepak-geek/flip-coin-f/web/README.md

-# Gamemaster UI
+# Flip Coin UI

-This directory contains the frontend code for the Gamemaster project.
+This directory contains the frontend code for the Flip Coin project.

 The frontend is deployed on both Netlify and Vercel and is currently configured to work with the Partisia Blockchain Testnet.